AlexOrd/soa-front-lp/soa-front/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run server` for a json.server.
-Navigate to `http://localhost:5000/creds`.
-Here we can see all credentials that have been validated and submited.
-It's just to show that post requests are working.

 ## General description